Ravina172/CommerceOps360-Sales-Retention-Monetization-Insights/README.md

 ## 🔚 Final Note

-This project is my **self-initiated simulation of a real business scenario** — showcasing how I would approach challenges as a Senior Associate at a tech-first e-commerce company like Meesho.
+This project is my **self-initiated simulation of a real business scenario** — showcasing how I would approach challenges as a Data/Business Analyst.
 It demonstrates how I connect data with business, use tools like Power BI to solve strategic problems, and think across functions to drive growth.

 ## About-Me
 I’m a data enthusiast with a passion for transforming raw data into meaningful insights that drive business decisions.
 This project is part of my ongoing journey to deepen my skills in data analytics and engineering.
 I'm continuously learning and exploring areas like data warehousing, BI tools, and scalable pipeline design.